 Interact with your users

-As with all data collected and segmentation performed in BlueConic, ad block segmentation is available to be shared out to any number of other systems to be used in campaigns and analyses.
+As with all data collected and segmentation performed in BlueConic, ad block segmentation is available to be shared out to any number of other systems so you can use this information in campaigns and analyses.

 You can also use BlueConic dialogues to take advantage of the otherwise empty ad placements.
 Prompt users to sign up for newsletters, to subscribe, to share content on social networks, etc.